 Mr. Speaker, they could be grandparents adopting their grandchild or family adopting their nieces' newborn baby.
-It is important that these adoptions are legally registered in order for those new parents to be able to provide for their adopted and so that the child has access to the benefits they deserve.
+It is important that these adoptions are legally registered in order for the adoptive parents to be able to provide for the adoptee and so that the child has access to the benefits they deserve.